 In the series, humankind has colonized planets across the universe, creating a New Frontier.
 In order to protect the new settlers, as well as to maintain laws and regulations, Calvary Command was created on Earth.
-Calvary Command is essentially a military organization, and maintains an army and a fleet of ships to protect the New Frontier.
-There is special group of operatives in Calvary Command known as the Star Sheriffs, who investigate crimes and plots against the security of the New Frontier.
+Calvary Command is essentially a military organization and maintains an army and a fleet of ships to protect the New Frontier.
+There is a special group of operatives in Calvary Command known as the Star Sheriffs, who investigate crimes and plots against the security of the New Frontier.

 The main adversary in the series is a race of non-human creatures known as the Outriders (known as Deathculas in the original Japanese version).
 They jumped into our dimension to conquer it, because they have exhausted all the resources on their planet and are now forced to live on an artificial planet.

 The Outriders attack settlers, destroy their settlements, and kidnap humans in order to have workers to mine metals and crystals.
-The Outriders are superior to humans when it comes to battle technology, and possess gigantic robots.
+The Outriders are superior to humans when it comes to battle technology and possess gigantic robots.
 To combat these giant robots, Calvary Command developed a prototype ship called the Ramrod Equalizer Unit (Ramrod for short); in the original Japanese version, the ship was known as the Bismarck.
 Ramrod can transform from a spaceship into a powerful robot.

 The lead of the series is Saber Rider, the Scottish captain of Ramrod.
 In the original Japanese version, his name was Richard Lancelot, and he was of British nationality.
 Also, in the original Japanese version, this character was not the captain of Bismarck; instead, he was part of a multi-national team assembled to battle the Deathculas.

-Fireball (known as Shinji Hikari in the original Japanese show) was a race car driver, and was the youngest champion of all time.
-He’s the pilot of Ramrod, and also controls the cannons and weaponry located in Ramrod’s chest region.
+Fireball (known as Shinji Hikari in the original Japanese show) was a race car driver and was the youngest champion of all time.
+He’s the pilot of Ramrod, and controls the cannons and weaponry located in Ramrod’s chest region.
 He drives a race car called the Red Fury Racer, and it’s armed with an extensive arsenal of weapons.
 He has a somewhat quick temper, as well as a crush on fellow Star Sheriff April Eagle.

 Colt (known as Bill Wilcox in the original Japanese show) starts out as a bounty hunter on the trail of Vanquo, an Outrider spy.
 He has great skill with firearms, and controls Ramrod’s six-iron.
 Colt is somewhat of a loner, but also tends to flirt rather unsuccessfully with every woman that he meets.
 For his personal transportation, as well as for solo battles, Colt uses a blue and white one-man spaceship named Bronco Buster.